andy-9/learning/AWS/developer_associate.md

   - Bucket Access Control List (ACL) – less common (can be disabled)
 * Note: an IAM principal can access an S3 object if
   - The user IAM permissions ALLOW it OR the resource policy ALLOWS it
-  - AND there’s no explicit DENY
+  - AND there’s no explicit DENY (explicit DENY in an IAM Policy takes precedence over an S3 bucket policy)
 * Encryption: encrypt objects in Amazon S3 using encryption keys

 ### S3 Bucket Policies